Cathy Brown (boxer): Boxing career

 Brown received her professional boxing license in August 1998.

+She was only the 2nd woman in the UK to receive a professional boxing licence.

-Her first fight was a points win against Veerle Braspenningx from Belgium in Oct 1999 and won the WBFo European flyweight title in July 2000.
+Her first fight was a points win against Veerle Braspenningx from Belgium in Oct 1999 and won the WBF European flyweight title in July 2000.

-In June 2002 she went for the WIBF International bantamweight title against Alina Shaternikiova, but lost.
+In June 2002, she went for the WIBF International bantamweight title against Alina Shaternikiova, but lost.

 She fought Stephanie Bianchini for the European female flyweight title in December 2003, however, controversially lost on points.
 She fought a rematch against Stephanie Bianchini for the WBC female flyweight title in August 2005 in Italy, but lost again on points.

 On 24 September 2006, Brown won the English female bantamweight title when she defeated Juliette Winter by a ten-round 97–94 decision in a rematch of their 2003 four-rounder.
 With the win, Brown became the first female champion sanctioned by the British Boxing Board of Control.
 After the fight, she stated that she would retire from competition because of persistent wrist and neck injuries.

 Professional boxing record

-Other / Current activities
+Other / current activities

 Brown is currently focusing on her coaching career as a boxing coach and Cognitive Behavioural Therapist at the Third Space gym.
 She has participated in various challenges such as sailing across the Atlantic in a world record attempt and took part in a 120 km running and climbing event for Sparks Charity.

-As an ambassador for The Lotus Flower Charity, Brown visited refugee camps in Iraq in 2019 to teach Yazidi women how to box.
+As an ambassador for The Lotus Flower Charity, Brown visited refugee camps in Iraq in 2019 to teach Yazidi women how to box for empowerment.
+She taught 3 women how to coach boxing using the Boxology® boxing course.
+These women have carried on teaching boxing in the camps, creating a solid community of sisterhood.

+She created her own charitable company called Headguard®as The Lotus Flower project was extremely successful and the women are still coaching to this day.
+Headguard fundraise in the UK and work with small 'on ground' NGO's in different countries where women are treated badly.
+They visited Nepal in 2022 and worked with Raksha Nepal charity, coaching 7 girls to become boxing coaches to the rest of the girls in the safe house in Kathmandu (currently 80+ young girls).

+Cathy has directed and produced a documentary showcasing Headguards work and how boxing is an amazing resource for mental health.
+She also documents the atrocious stories the girls have endured.
+The documentary is called Raksha Girls.
+Due for release in April 2025.